Social Etiquette

 Water often arrives before you order as part of the standard welcome.

-• You don’t need to ask for water.
+• You do not need to ask for water.

-• Staff don’t need to check preferences at every table.
+• Staff do not need to check preferences at every table.

 • Everyone receives the same baseline hospitality.